Azure-Samples/modern-data-warehouse-dataops/single_tech_samples/databricks/sample4_ci_cd/notebook/README.md

     ![New Pipeline](../images/new_ci_pipeline_4.png "New Pipeline")

-5. Select the branch and Path to the  the ci-pipeline.yml file.
+5. Select the branch and Path to the  ci-pipeline.yml file.

     ![New Pipeline](../images/new_ci_pipeline_5.png "New Pipeline")